ALT-F4-LLC/dotfiles/README.md

 #### Available Values

+Below is a list of all available values.
+Not are all required but required values will break the playbook if not properly set.

 | Name                | Type                                | Required |
 | ------------------- | ----------------------------------- | -------- |
 | git_user_email      | string                              | yes      |